-Maintaining salt-based water softeners requires periodic cleaning of the constituent components of the softener system.
+Maintaining water softeners requires periodic cleaning of the constituent components of the softener system.
 Maintenance involves cleaning the brine tank, the venturi valve, the system motor, and the resin bed.

 Another important maintenance aspect is the timing parameters useful in regeneration that need to be set.
 Check on the need for refilling salt, usually monthly.

-Owners of salt-based water softeners need to occasionally check the salt bridge which occurs in the brine tank.
+You need to occasionally check the salt bridge which occurs in the brine tank.
 Salt mush is another major issue that occurs at the bottom of the brine tank, where dissolved salts solidify and form a sludge.

 Maintenance also ensures that the system achieves the maximum possible lifespan.

-Salt-free Water Softener
+Salt-free Water Softeners

-With a salt-based water softener, doing laundry, especially white and brightly colored clothes, is easier.
+With a salt-based softener, doing laundry, especially white and brightly colored clothes, is easier.
 You can easily clean your clothes because the soap lathers easily and the colors are more vivid.